 What Is Hydro Jetting and How Does It Work?

-Hydro jetting is a professional drain and sewer cleaning method that uses high-pressure water — typically ranging from 1,500 to 8,000 PSI — to scour the interior walls of pipes and flush out blockages.
+Hydro jetting is a professional drain and sewer cleaning method that uses high-pressure water (typically up to about 4,000 PSI for residential and light commercial work) to scour the interior walls of pipes and flush out blockages.
 Unlike chemical drain cleaners or mechanical snaking, hydro jetting delivers a true 360-degree clean, removing grease, mineral scale, tree roots, sludge, and bacteria from your plumbing system without a single drop of harsh chemicals.
+While snaking typically restores about 60% to 80% of pipe capacity, hydro jetting can return a line to 95% to 100% of its original flow.

 Here's how a professional hydro jetting service works from start to finish: